 Make sure that the hot air goes out of the cabinet and does not come back into the cabinet.
 There must be free space above the cabinet without obstacles that can stop the airflow.
-Some free space in front of the cabinet is also necessary to be able to open the cabinet doors and for maintenance.
+Some free space in front of the cabinet is also necessary to be able to open the cabinet doors safely and to do maintenance.

-- The back side of the cabinet can be placed against a wall. - The distance between the cabinet front and walls ≥1500 mm. - The distance between the cabinet fan cover top and ceiling: - ≥400 mm for non-ducted drives. - ≥1000 mm for ducted drives.
+- The back side of the cabinet can be placed against a wall. - The distance between the cabinet front and walls ≥1500 mm. - The cabinet doors open to a 110° angle. - The distance between the cabinet fan cover top and ceiling: - \geq 400 mm for non-ducted drives. - ≥1000 mm for ducted drives.